Syntax is a set of rules in a language. It dictates how words from different parts of speech are put together in order to convey a complete thought.

 Syntax and Diction

 Syntax and diction are closely related.
-Diction refers to the choice of words in a particular situation while syntax determines how the chosen words are used to form a sentence.
-Most often than not, adopting a complex diction means a complex syntactic structure of sentences and vice versa.
-In combination, syntax and diction help writers develop tone, mood and atmosphere in a text along with evoking interest of the readers.
+Diction refers to the choice of words in a particular situation, while syntax determines how the chosen words are used to form a sentence.
+More often than not, adopting a complex diction means a complex syntactic structure of sentences, and vice versa.
+In combination, syntax and diction help writers develop tone, mood, and atmosphere in a text, along with evoking readers’ interest.

 Syntax in Poetry

-The general word order of an English sentence is “Subject+Verb+Object”.
-In poetry, however, the word order may be shifted to achieve certain artistic effects such as producing rhythm or melody in the lines, achieving emphasis, heightening connection between two words etc. The unique syntax used in poetry makes it different from prose.
+The general word order of an English sentence is Subject+Verb+Object.
+In poetry, however, the word order may be shifted to achieve certain artistic effects, such as producing rhythm or melody in the lines, achieving emphasis, and heightening connection between two words.
+The unique syntax used in poetry makes it different from prose.
 Let us consider the following examples of syntax:

 In casual conversations, we can simply say, “I cannot go out” to convey our inability to go out.
-P J Kavanagh’s in his poem Beyond Decoration does not rely on merely stating a prosaic “I cannot go out”.
-Rather, he shifts the syntax and says “Go out I cannot”, which lays a much stronger emphasis on the inability to go out conveyed by the word “cannot”.
+P. J. Kavanagh’s poem Beyond Decoration does not rely on merely stating a prosaic “I cannot go out.”
+Rather, he shifts the syntax and says “Go out I cannot,” which lays a much stronger emphasis on the inability to go out conveyed by the word “cannot.”

 “Thee, Shepherd, thee the woods and desert caves,